-The 1980-81 championship between the Victoria Cougars and the Calgary Wranglers is considered one of the greatest final series in Western Hockey League (WHL) history.
-It featured a battle between two all star goaltenders with Victoria's Grant Fuhr facing off against Mike Vernon of Calgary.
-Both teams had to endure a crazy travel schedule as the seven game championship was played over eight days with just one off day.
-On May 1, 1981, the legendary series concluded with game seven played in front of a sold out crowd at Victoria Memorial Arena.
+The 1980-81 championship series between the Victoria Cougars and the Calgary Wranglers is considered one of the greatest finals in Western Hockey League (WHL) history.
+It featured a battle between two all-star goaltenders, with Victoria's Grant Fuhr facing off against Mike Vernon of Calgary.
+Both teams endured a brutal schedule with seven games played over eight days.
+On May 1, 1981, the legendary series concluded with Game 7 played in front of a sold-out crowd at Victoria Memorial Arena.

-The Cougars had home ice advantage for the final series, but the Wranglers jumped out to a quick three games to one lead.
-Game four was an especially heartbreaking loss for the Cougars, as they blew a late lead with Bruno Baseotto scoring in the final minute to win the game for the Wranglers.
-It looked like it might be a repeat of the 1979/80 championship when the Cougars were eliminated by the Regina Pats in five games.
+The Cougars enjoyed home-ice advantage for the finals, but the Wranglers jumped out to a three games to one lead.
+Game four was an especially heartbreaking loss for the Cougars.
+They blew a late lead and Bruno Baseotto scored the winning goal for Calgary in the final minute of the game.
+It looked like a repeat of the 1979/80 WHL finals when the Cougars were eliminated by the Regina Pats in five games.

-Game six was played on a Thursday afternoon at 12:30 because the Corral was booked for the Calgary Flames - Minnesota North Stars playoff series that night.
-The Cougars continued to build momentum from the previous night as Grant Fuhr was named first star of the game with 30 saves in a 4-2 victory over the Wranglers.
+Game six was played on a Thursday at 12:30 pm because the Corral was booked for the Calgary Flames - Minnesota North Stars playoff series that night.
+The Cougars continued to build momentum from the previous night as Grant Fuhr was named the game's first star with 30 saves in a 4-2 victory over the Wranglers.
 Grant Rezansoff burst out with two goals and one assist in the second period as the Cougars forced a game seven in Victoria the next night.